-- Pins have the longest lifespan than items on any other social media platforms, which makes it a great infrastructure for longer term earnings, if what you sell is still relevant, even a year ahead.
-This can help you create passive income, as long as you do it right.
+- Pins have the longest lifespan than items on any other social media platforms, which makes it a great infrastructure for longer-term earnings, if what you sell is still relevant, even a year ahead.
+This can help you create a passive income, as long as you do it right.

 - You can use Pinterest to monetize even if you do not have a blog, provided you associate with a suitable affiliate network or program.
 However, you can only insert one affiliate link on each of your pins; using VENNDY will allow you to break down an experience you’re sharing into items, each with its own related affiliate link.